IRA Charitable Rollover

 - Your distribution is not recognized as income on your federal income tax return, and therefore not eligible for a federal income tax charitable deduction.

-- Under current federal tax laws, keeping your IRA distribution out of your adjusted gross income may save you taxes.
+- Keeping your IRA distribution out of your adjusted gross income (AGI) may save you taxes in certain situations.

 - Employer-sponsored retirement plans, such as SEP IRAs, SIMPLE IRAs, 401(k)s, and 403(b)s are generally not eligible for the IRA Charitable Rollover.

-- While the IRS permits IRA Charitable Rollover gifts from Roth IRAs, using a Roth IRA eliminates many of the tax advantages of the charitable distribution – if you don’t have a traditional IRA, it may be better to withdraw funds directly from your Roth account, make a gift and take a charitable deduction.
-Consult your financial or tax adviser for advice.
+- While the IRS permits IRA Charitable Rollover gifts from Roth IRAs, using a ROTH IRA eliminates many of the tax advantages of the charitable distribution.
+Consult you financial or tax adviser for advice.

 - Most (but not all) states exclude IRA Charitable Rollover gifts from income for state and local tax purposes.